paularmstrong/normalizr/docs/api.md

 Defines an array that may contain more than one type of entity needing to be normalized.

-* `definition`: An object mapping the definition of the nested entities found within the input array
+* `definition`: **required** An object mapping the definition of the nested entities found within the input array
-* `schemaAttribute`: The attribute on each entity found that defines what schema, per the definition mapping, to use when normalizing.
+* `schemaAttribute`: **required** The attribute on each entity found that defines what schema, per the definition mapping, to use when normalizing.
 Can be a string or a function.
 If given a function, accepts the following arguments:
     * `value`: The input value of the entity
     * `index`: the index at which the entity appears on the parent array.